sofakingforever/solid-kotlin-analytics/README.md

 - [x] Add Example Code to README
 - [x] Add Documentation
 - [x] Add Unit Tests
+- [ ] Restructure project so it is not longer Android-dependant
 - [ ] Who knows... :o